 What is IoT?

-The fact of the matter is that IoT revolution has already started.
+The fact of the matter is that the IoT revolution has already started.
 From smart homes operated by digital assistants like Amazon’s Alexa to Driverless Cars with countless sensors, IoT is certainly shaping up the future.
-The high speed internet, cloud networking, and 4G internet protocols have made IoT a solid possibility.
+The high-speed internet, cloud networking, and 4G internet protocols have made IoT a solid possibility.

 A research report by Juniper highlighted that by 2020 the number of IoT devices interconnected with each other can reach 38 billion in 2020.
 This is almost a threefold increase in number since 2015.